YinHK-gameDev/unity-learn/unity services/cloud/README.md

 Cloud Content Delivery allows you to quickly release game updates via the cloud

+With Cloud Content Delivery, you can build and release game updates with powerful asset management and content delivery via the cloud.

 There are multiple ways to integrate your application content with Cloud Content Delivery (CCD):

 - The **command-line interface (CLI)** is the **recommended interface** for interacting with CCD because it is the main mechanism by which you would upload content into a bucket (you can also upload content using the dashboard or the API).